-To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County, the City, or Caltrans if required by section 11.10, subdivision (b), is not entered within seventy-five (75) days of the submission of the Final TEIR, or such further time as the Tribe and the County, the City, or Caltrans (for purposes of this section the "parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration Rules with respect to any remaining disputes arising from, connected with, or related to the negotiation.
+To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County or Caltrans if required by section 11.10, subdivision (b), is not entered within seventy-five (75) days of the submission of the Final TEIR, or such further time as the Tribe and the County or Caltrans (for purposes of this section "the parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration Rules and Procedures with respect to any remaining disputes arising from, connected with, or related to the negotiation.

-- (a) The arbitration shall be conducted as follows: - (1) Each party shall exchange with each other within five (5) days of the demand for arbitration its last, best written offer made during the negotiation pursuant to section 11.10. - (2) The arbitrator shall schedule a hearing to resolve the matter within thirty (30) days of his or her appointment, unless the parties agree to a longer period.
-The arbitrator shall be limited to awarding only one (1) of the offers submitted, without modification, based upon that proposal which best provides feasible mitigation of Significant Effects on the Off-Reservation Environment and on public safety and most reasonably compensates for public services pursuant to section 11.10, without unduly interfering with the principal objectives of the Project or imposing environmental mitigation measures that are different in nature or scale from the type of measures that have been required to mitigate impacts of a similar scale of other projects in the surrounding area, to the extent there are such other projects.
+- (a) The arbitration shall be conducted as follows: - (1) Each party shall exchange with each other within five (5) days of the demand for arbitration its last, best written offer made during the negotiation pursuant to section 11.10. - (2) The arbitrator shall schedule a hearing to resolve the matter within thirty (30) days of his or her appointment unless the parties agree to a longer period.
+The arbitrator shall be limited to awarding only one (1) of the offers submitted, without modification, based upon that proposal which is (i) consistent with, and within the scope of, the Tribe's obligations under this Compact; (ii) best provides feasible mitigation of Significant Effects on the Off-Reservation Environment and on public safety; and (iii) most reasonably compensates for public services pursuant to section 11.10, without unduly interfering with the principal objectives of the Project or imposing environmental mitigation measures that are different in nature or scale from the type of measures that have been required to mitigate impacts of a similar scale of other projects in the surrounding area, to the extent there are such other projects.